|Elliott Sound Products||AN-001|

 Limitations: The output is very high impedance, so the meter movement is not damped unless a capacitor is used in parallel.
 The meter will then show the peak value which might not be desirable, depending on the application.

 Although the waveforms and tests described above were simulated, the Figure 6 circuit was built on my opamp test board.
 This board uses LM1458s - very slow and extremely ordinary opamps, but the circuit operated with very good linearity from below 20mV up to 2V RMS, and at all levels worked flawlessly up to 35kHz using 1k resistors throughout.
+Variations of Figure 11 have been used in several published projects and in test equipment I've built over the years

 The Intersil and Burr-Brown alternatives are useful, but both have low (and non-linear) input impedance.
 They do have the advantage of using a single supply, making both more suitable for battery operated equipment or along with logic circuitry.
 Remember that all versions (Figures 7, 8 & 9) must be driven from a low impedance source, and the Figure 7 circuit must also be followed by a buffer because it has a high output impedance.